utsargo/portfolio-utsargo-microverse/readme.md

 ### Desktop design

 > This is the desktop version of the site.
-Implemented media querries for responsiveness.
-All codes are refractored for desktop compatibiliy.
+Implemented media queries for responsiveness.
+All codes are refactored for desktop compatibility.
 - Target viewport: 1440px